Octalogic-Tech/sports-ingest-snowflake/README.md

-<<<<<<< HEAD
 # Sports MVP – SuperMotocross Ingestion

-This project ingests Supercross/Motocross/SuperMotocross data into PostgreSQL using official JSON endpoints.
-It creates sports, tours, tour years, events, rounds, teams, players (drivers), participants, lap/driver scores, and winners.
+This project ingests Supercross/Motocross/SuperMotocross data into PostgreSQL.
+It discovers events by scraping the public events page, then fetches per‑event details and race results via the JSON endpoint, storing events, rounds, players, participants, and lap metrics.

 ## Prerequisites